Monthly number of adults receiving services provided by adult services

 Summary of dataset and variables

 Number of adults receiving long-term care home accommodation, domiciliary care and reablement services provided by adult services on the last working day of each month by local authority from March 2024.
-The source of the data is the Social Services Capacity and Demand collection.
+The source of the data is the Social Services Capacity and Planning collection.

-The Social Services Capacity and Demand data is based on the definitions of services contained within the Social Services and Well-being (Wales) Act 2014.
-The Social Services Capacity and Demand data was developed with local authorities and other key stakeholders in 2020 in response to the need to monitor local authority capacity during the COVID-19 pandemic.
+The Social Services Capacity and Planning data is based on the definitions of services contained within the Social Services and Well-being (Wales) Act 2014.
+The Social Services Capacity and Planning data was developed with local authorities and other key stakeholders in 2020 in response to the need to monitor local authority capacity during the COVID-19 pandemic.
 It then underwent revision and review in 2022, into the dataset that is now published.

 The publication of this dataset is intended to provide users with an understanding of the level of demand for social services across Wales, and the level of care and support services provided by local authorities.